Estadio de Riazor

-Tickets for Deportivo de La Coruña games can be bought online, by phone +34 902 43 44 43, or at the ticket windows (taquillas) of Estadio Riazor.
+Tickets for Deportivo de La Coruña games can be bought online, or at the ticket windows (taquillas) of Estadio Riazor.

 Tickets are also available at the stadium on the day of the match.
-Deportivo tend to have decent attendances in both the Primera and Segunda División, but rarely sell out in the latter.
+Deportivo tend to have decent attendances, but don’t often sell out.

 Ticket prices can depend on the opponent, but expect to pay between €20.00 for an upper-tier seat behind the goal and €40.00 for an upper-tier seat at the main stand.